matthewsouther/educator-emily/src/pages/teaching/index.md

 Let me round out your homeschool curriculum with **in-person or virtual teaching** to provide enrichment or tackle a specific academic topic.

+### Outschool Classes

+I teach a variety of classes on Outschool.
+You can check out my listings and sign up for any of them here: <https://outschool.com/teachers/Emily-Souther>

+Get a 20% discount on your first class when you mention Educator Emily in a message to me.

 ### In-home Classes or Tutoring

 Weekly lessons to target a specific academic need or enrich your child's learning experience.
 For one child or a small group of children.